-Join Thomas CEO Tony Uphoff as he facilitates a TED-style talk with five of today’s most impressive emerging leaders in supply management.
-Today’s young supply management professionals are making their marks in companies across all industries and in all corners of the world.
+Join Thomas CEO Tony Uphoff as he facilitates a TED Talks style session with six of today’s most impressive emerging leaders in Supply Chain.
+Panelist include: Mitchell Agee from The Boeing Company, Charlotte de Brabandt from Johnson & Johnson, Trenton Lara from Pacific Gas and Electric, Tanner Ryan from Shell Trading Company, Sharndeep Singh from Johnson Controls and Lauren Sylvester from the US Postal Service.
+Today’s young supply chain professionals are making their mark in companies across all industries and in all corners of the world.
 Hear the one thing that has had the biggest impact on their careers.
-Learn about how they streamlined key processes, created new tools and workflows, and saved their companies big bucks.
-The session includes data points on the millennial supply management community and Q&A time with the speakers.
+Learn about how they streamlined key processes, created new tools and workflows and saved their companies big bucks.
+Includes data points on the millennial supply chain community as well as a Q&A session with the speakers.

 The Report On Business®, featuring the PMI® and NMI® is a world renowned economic report produced by Institute for Supply Management® (ISM®) for more than 80 years.
 During this session, you will see data on manufacturing and services sectors of the U.S. economy, plus learn insider secrets to using the Report On Business® to make strategic business decisions.
 As one of the most highly rated sessions, this interactive presentation will help you use the data alongside your company data to shine in your organization.